asensio-lab/albany-housing-analytics/README.md

 4. run map_addr_key_tax.py to match up the tax with the junction table.
 Addresses in the tax dataset are brought into line with the junction table using functions imported from fix_addresses_master.py.
 Addresses which still cannot be matched are coded as NOT FOUND

 ## Real Estate
-To retrieve data from api service:
+To retrieve data from api service:<br>
 1. RUN scraper.py, replacing the api key, setting the file the addresses are being read from to 'addr_junct_table.csv', and setting the api endpoint to 'extendedprofile'.
 Place the resulting .json files in Processed-Data/attom-json
 2. RUN property_data.ipynb, up to to the "Data Exploration" sub heading, generating: property_data.csv: certain chosen fields from the property data exported into a dataframe